 Scoop the batter into the prepared loaf pan and sprinkle with any additional toppings you'd like — I went for a few more chopped pecans and pumpkin seeds, plus a touch of sparkling sugar.

-Bake the pumpkin bread for 50 to 60 minutes, until a cake tester or toothpick inserted into the center comes out clean.
-Remove it from the oven, then let it rest in the pan for about 10 minutes.
+Bake the pumpkin bread for 60 to 70 minutes, until a cake tester or toothpick inserted into the center comes out clean.
+Tent the bread with aluminum foil after 50 minutes if it appears to be browning too quickly.
+Remove the bread from the oven, then let it rest in the pan for about 10 minutes.

 Enjoy with a bit of butter or toasted with your favorite nut butter for a heartier breakfast or snack.
 Or you could even allow your bread to go a bit stale — allowing it to sit out for a few days on the counter — and turn it into French toast.